Yapeal/yapeal/CONFIG.md

 ### Network Section

-Currently there is only a single setting here which allows you to use Yapeal with the default main Eve API servers or the test server.
-It can be useful to sometimes test things in the more control environment provided by the test server.
+There are now several settings in the Network section which the comments should explain for you.
+Most of them have to do with the User-Agent header Yapeal will use while connecting to the Eve API servers.
+There is also one to change between the live server and the test server which can be useful during testing when you want a little less variable data source that what the live server provides.

 ## Command Line Tool